ibm-cloud-docs/containers/cs_health.md

   ```
   {: codeblock}

-4. Create the deployment in your cluster.
+4. Create the deployment in the `default` namespace of your cluster.
   ```
   kubectl create -f ibmcloud-kube-audit.yaml
   ```